Background pattern

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before starting to take Leflunomide ratiopharm.
+Consult your doctor, pharmacist, or nurse before starting to take Leflunomide ratiopharm

-• if you have ever had lung inflammation (interstitial lung disease).
+• if you have ever had lung inflammation(interstitial lung disease).

-DRESS syndrome initially presents with symptoms similar to the flu and a skin rash on the face, followed by a widespread skin rash with fever, elevated liver enzymes in the blood, and an increase in a type of white blood cell (eosinophilia) and enlarged lymph nodes.
+DRESS syndrome initially appears with symptoms similar to those of the flu and a skin rash on the face, followed by a widespread skin rash with fever, elevated liver enzyme levels in the blood, and an increase in a type of white blood cell (eosinophilia) and enlarged lymph nodes.

 Consult your doctor if you experience chronic diarrhea of unknown origin.
 You may need to undergo additional tests to establish a differential diagnosis.

-Inform your doctor if you develop a skin ulcer during treatment with Leflunomide ratiopharm (see section 4).
+Tell your doctor if you develop a skin ulcer during treatment with Leflunomide ratiopharm (see section 4).

 Children and adolescents

-Other medications and Leflunomide ratiopharm
+Other medicines and Leflunomide ratiopharm

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
-This includes medications purchased without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.
+This includes medicines obtained without a prescription.

 • teriflunomide for multiple sclerosis.